Azure/PyRIT/LOCAL_DEPLOYMENT.md

 - All converter options visible in the left panel
 - Video-oriented grouping to help people testing video generators
+- Curated attack starters for Crescendo, TAP, RedTeaming, and single-turn probes
+- Character-driven preset fields that write into the normal prompt box without locking it
+- Optional blocked-word avoidance before the selected converter runs
+- Multiple text versions when the chosen converter can support them
+- Optional helper-generated reference images you can reuse in image-based attacks
 - Grok-backed previews for rewrite-style options
 - Prompt-length controls where longer output makes sense